ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

   |> IterPrint.f
 ```

 The dependency `List` is _injected_ when compiling the module `Funkt`.
 Observe that the code using `IterPrint` is unchanged.
-Check the behaviour of the program using `dune exec funkt < dune`.
+Check the program's behaviour using `dune exec funkt < dune`.

 **Replacing a Dependency**

-Now, replacing the implementation of `iter` inside `IterListPrint` is no longer a refactoring, it is another functor application with another dependency.
-Here, `Array` replaces `List`.
+Now, replacing the implementation of `iter` inside `IterListPrint` is no longer a refactoring; it is another functor application with another dependency.
+Here, `Array` replaces `List`:

 **`funkt.ml`**
 ```ocaml